mudalepsishake/magic-keyboard-fix/README.md

-# Magic Keybaord Fix v1
+# Magic Keyboard Fix v1

 First public release of MagicKeyFix, a free Windows x64 HID lower-filter driver for the Apple Magic Keyboard A1644 / PID 0267.